-

 His cover of Warren Zevon's Mohammed's Radio was included on the bestselling tribute album Hurry Home Early, and his song Bring Me Safely Down won second place in American Songwriter magazine's Lyric Competition.

-His song Office Suite, Part I was used as the soundtrack to lonelygirl15's YouTube video The Tolstoy Principle, which has gained over half a million views due to coverage in Wired and the New York Times.
+His song Office Suite, Part I was used as the soundtrack to lonelygirl15's YouTube video The Tolstoy Principle, which gained over half a million views due to coverage in Wired and the New York Times.
 He read and created the music for the 2011 audiobook version of Mark Doyon's Bonneville Stories.
 That same year, he co-produced the debut album by singer/songwriter (and matthew show fiddlist) Beth Brown, ironically titled I'm Not Matthew.
 In 2013, he produced the debut EP by singer/songwriter (and Fish Fry Bingo co-founder) Pookie.

 In 2014, matthew co-produced Safely Down: The Songs of Jason Jackson, a tribute album for his late friend, with Grammy-winning producer John Hampton.